 (The following are the instructions for our patients who are currently using a temporary deprogrammer and still have some pain.

-1) Perform the neck stretching and exercises per the 2 very short videos below.
+1) Each day perform the neck stretching and exercises per the 2 very short videos below.

 (Perform these stretches as per the video instructor.)